brpo01/terraform-cloud/terraform-cloud.md

 You will need queue a destroy plan in the Terraform Cloud UI for your workspace, by clicking the "Queue destroy plan" button.

 ## Congratualations!!.
-You've automated your AWS Infrastructure uding Terraform Cloud.
+You've automated your AWS Infrastructure using Terraform Cloud.